Updated February 2019 (policy review)

 - the child has a medical condition, or a physical, mental, or emotional disability that is expected to require continuous or long-term medical treatment as determined by a physician licensed to practice in Indiana or another state or territory

-- Except as described below, reasonable but unsuccessful efforts have been made to place the child in an appropriate adoptive home without providing adoption assistance.
-Reasonable efforts include, but are not limited to, the following:
+- A reasonable but unsuccessful effort must be made to place the child in an appropriate adoptive home without providing adoption assistance, unless it is contrary to the child’s best interest due to :

-- other special factors or circumstances documented in the child’s case file and approved by the Regional SNAP team, including but not limited to placement with a relative with whom the child has close family ties.
+- Other specific factors or circumstances documented in the child’s case file and approved by the Indiana Adoption Program Liaison

 2. Does the state-only funded (State Adoption Subsidy) program differ in any way from the Title IV-E program?